Part Time Day

-This is a part time day apprenticeship course.
-You will need to attend approximately 5.8 hours of class, over 1 day a week, for 2.5 years.
-As well as the in-class component, you will need to complete approximately 5.5 hours of other study per week.
+This is a part time day course.
+You will need to attend approximately 15.2 hours of class, over 2 days a week, for 18 weeks.
+As well as the in-class component, you will need to complete approximately 1.7 hours of other study per week.

-You may also be required to complete approximately 15 hours of additional study each week outside of class hours, including private study, research and assignment preparation.
+You may also be required to complete approximately 5.3 hours of additional study each week outside of class hours, including Assessment/Assignment Preparation and Private Study

 IS THIS COURSE RIGHT FOR YOU?